 Chandler History Museum (300 S Chandler Village Dr, Chandler, AZ 85226) – 10am to 5pm, Monday-Saturday, and 1-5pm on Sunday.
 With a combination of displays and art, visitors will gain a better understanding of the development of Chandler and surrounding area.
 Another great local museum!

 George Washington Carver Museum and Cultural Center (415 E Grant St, Phoenix, AZ 85004) – 10am-4pm, Thursday-Saturday.
 Learn more about the African-American heritage in Phoenix.
 Special programs are also offered.

 Phoenix Police Museum (Historic Phoenix City Hall, 180 W Jefferson St, Phoenix, AZ 85003) – 9am to 3pm, Monday-Friday.
 Children will love this museum!
 There’s a old police car and motorcycle to play on, plus fascinating displays about the Phoenix Police Department.
 Be sure to ask for the kid packets to take home!

 Martin Auto Museum (17641 N Black Canyon Hwy, Phoenix, AZ 85023) – 10am to 5pm, Monday-Friday.
-Wonderful collection of old restored cars!
+A wonderful collection of old restored cars!
 This is definitely a no touch museum, but kids are welcome.

 Fiesta Bowl Museum (7135 E Camelback Rd, Scottsdale, AZ 85251) – 8:30am to 5pm, Monday-Friday.
-This collage football museum has fiesta bowl memorabilia and 120 subdivision team helmets.
-Great little place for a budding football lover.
+This college football museum has fiesta bowl memorabilia and 120 subdivision team helmets.
+A great little place for a budding football lover.